CortexMindSystem/.github/profile/README.md

 # CortexOS — Decides what matters
+### Decision → Execution → Feedback → Learning

 ![Cortex Mind System](https://github.com/user-attachments/assets/5fcc8574-5481-4a6c-8e30-cec1fb228de0 "From Noise to Clarity.
 Signal → Decision → Action")

-A system that decides what actually matters.
+A system that decides what matters.
+Intelligence layer for decisions.

 Most tools add information.
-CortexOS removes noise:
+CortexOS removes the noise:

 → what matters
 → why
 → what to do

-3 priorities.
-Clear action.

-Not another AI tool.
-The layer between information → decision → execution.